 If a participant, donor or volunteer request, Pegasus will provide them access to their personal information.
 Pegasus will respond to requests for access within 30 days, unless 30 days would unreasonably interfere with our activities or more time is required to undertake the consultations necessary to respond to the request.

 A participant, donor or volunteer can challenge the accuracy and completeness of the information and have it amended as appropriate.

 If you would like to access or amend Pegasus’ file of your personal information, write to:

 Pegasus Community Project

 Toronto, M4E 1S6

 Your right to access or correct your personal information is subject to applicable legal, security, and solicitor-client litigation privilege or commercial restrictions.
-Other restrictions include information that is costly to provide or information that contains certain references to other individuals or if access to an individuals’ information entails access to third party information.
+Other restrictions include information that is costly to provide or information that contains certain references to other persons or if access to person’s information entails access to third party information.